 The good news?
-(Yes, there’s good news.)
+(Yes, there's good news.)
 Divorce can be awesome, especially as you get older.
-Divorce in your 40s can give you a new lease on life while your best years are still ahead.
-Instead of feeling like you’ve failed at marriage, you’ll come to realize that divorce is simply another step toward success—at life.
-And for more reasons why divorce is truly not so bad, check out the 40 Reasons Why Being Single In Your 40s Is the Greatest Thing Ever.
+Divorce at 40 can give you a new lease on life while your best years are still ahead.
+Instead of feeling like you've failed at marriage, you'll come to realize that divorce is simply another step toward success—at life.

 You'll Be Happier

 A bad marriage rarely makes people happy.
 Staying together with your spouse for the kids, for the financial benefits, or simply because you're scared to be alone will leave you with a life full of regrets in the long run.
 In fact, one study by Avvo revealed that the majority of divorced women studied did not regret their decision to end their marriage and actually found themselves happier living the single life.

 Angry, resentful parents are rarely the ones most capable of raising healthy, happy kids.
 A study conducted by researchers at Auburn University found that parental discord had a profound effect on children's wellbeing and that staying in a bad marriage led to worse outcomes for children than a divorce did.
 Considering that most people have kids in their 20s and 30s, your children are also likely better-equipped to handle this kind of change by the time you're in your 40s than they would have been years prior.